‘Traveling leaves you speechless, then turns you into a storyteller.’

 DAY 3: Breakfast – Abbey Falls – Omkareshwara Temple – Raja’s Seat – Return to hotel – Dinner – Overnight stay

 DAY 4: Breakfast – Shopping – Transfer to Ooty – Bandipur & Mudumalai Forest Reserve – Check-in at hotel – Overnight stay

 DAY 5: Breakfast – Ride on Nilgiri Mountain Railway – Boating in Ooty Lake – Tea Park – Doddabetta Tea Factory – Return to hotel – Dinner – Overnight stay

 DAY 6: Breakfast – Check-out from hotel – Ooty Botanical Garden – Rose Garden – Transfer to Coimbatore airport – Flight back home

-I hope I have given you plenty of sweet reasons to visit this paradise in Southern India, but in the right way!
-Booking my Ooty tour package via TravelTriangle turned out to be the best decision as it let me experience everything I wanted out of my trip, that too in a budget.
-You too can have numerous joyful encounters with nature in this lovable town with the help of these Ooty travel tips to make the most of your vacation.
-What are you waiting for?
-Get going!
+I really hope I have given you plenty of sweet reasons to visit this paradise in Southern India but in the right manner!
+Booking my Ooty family holiday via TravelTriangle turned out to be a great decision for us since it let us experience everything we wanted and that too on a budget!
+And guess what, you too can do the same by following my Ooty travel tips!
+Till then, Happy Tripping!